Jared E. Alcántara, Ph.D.

 The Role of Race and Ethnicity in Preaching, Especially in the Latino/a and African-American contexts

-Black, Latin, and Asian Preaching
+Black, Latino/a, and Asian North American Preaching

 - The Practices of Christian Preaching (Grand Rapids, MI: Baker Academic, 2019).